LinkedIn has the potential to accelerate your career—whether you’re actively looking for new opportunities or not.

 Don’t be afraid to approach past and present colleagues for recommendations and endorsements.
 It’s a good way to strengthen the content on your profile and helps to ‘verify’ your skillset.

-Use these tips to reassess your profile and try making changes to any weak areas that can be improved.
-If you are looking for new opportunities, you can use your LinkedIn profile to upload your CV to the Robert Half website and maximise your hiring chances.
+Use these LinkedIn profile tips to reassess your profile and try making changes to any weak areas that can be improved.
+If you’re looking for new opportunities, you can use your LinkedIn profile to upload your CV to the Robert Half website and maximise your hiring chances.
+For more guidance on recruitment and interviews or LinkedIn advice, contact us.